Sperm Test Kit

 - seal the container

-- using the original shipping box, package the sample securely
+- using the brown packaging provided, package the sample securely

 Step 4: get your sperm test results